-Officer: Helen Jones Service: Adult Social Care Delegated Power Being Exercised: Significant management decisions which could have an adverse or controversial impact on the delivery of services or achievement of agreed targets Residential Care Subject of Decision: (i.e. services affected) Adult Social Care People, closure t e Residential Homes for Older o visitors Is this a review of a decision?
+Officer: Helen Jones Service: Adult Social Care Delegated Power Being Exercised: Significant management decisions which could have an adverse or controversial impact on the delivery of services or achievement of agreed targets Residential Care Subject of Decision: (i.e. services affected) Adult Social Care Residential Homes for Older People, closure to visitors Is this a review of a decision?
 If so, what was the date of the original decision?
-Yes, this is a revi March 2020 ew of the decision taken on 20 Key decision?
+Yes, this is a review of the decision taken on 20 March 2020 Key decision?
 If so, have Democratic Services been notified?
 Yes - it will be significant in terms of its effects on communities living or working in an area comprising two or more electoral divisions in the county area.
-Decision Taken (specify precise details, including Decision taken o visits from friends n 20/3/20 to cease to allow general s and family. the period over Review process which the decision will be in place and when it will be (further) reviewed): by SMT and Cab ct to a minimum of fortnightly review inet Member, being reported to on a fortnightly basis.
-Reasons for the Decision (specify all reasons for taking the decisions including where necessary reference to Council advised that people to self -isolate.
-To government as to ice at the start of the pandemic ole aged 70 and over were required the expectation of further advice from implications for care homes was with none arriving to inform this initial policy and anticipated impact of the decision) (DPH) and the wand the interpreta rich from the Director of Public Health ritten guidance updated on 20/3/2020 ation provided by the DPH, from ceived from Public Health England is that the words "strongly advised" meant, that we should I put visiting restrictions to homes for older people in place.
+Decision Taken (specify precise details, including Decision taken on 20/3/20 to cease to allow general visits from friends and family. the period over which the decision will be in place and when it will be (further) reviewed): Review process Decision is subject to a minimum of fortnightly review by SMT and Cabinet Member, being reported to Cabinet Member on a fortnightly basis.
+Reasons for the Decision (specify all reasons for taking the decisions including where necessary reference to Council Government advice at the start of the pandemic advised that people aged 70 and over were required to self -isolate.
+The expectation of further advice from government as to implications for care homes was anticipated, but with none arriving to inform this initial decision. policy and anticipated impact of the decision) The advice in March from the Director of Public Health (DPH) and the written guidance updated on 20/3/2020 and the interpretation provided by the DPH, from advice he had received from Public Health England is that the words "strongly advised" meant, that we should I put visiting restrictions to homes for older people in place.